ktsu-dev/CredentialCache/.github/copilot-instructions.md

 - **Do not bypass or disable essential code analysis rules** unless absolutely necessary.
 - **Avoid inconsistent naming styles** that do not adhere to the defined `.editorconfig` rules.

+## Explicit Analyzer Rules

+- IDE0300: Use collection expression for array
+- IDE0305: Collection initialization can be simplified
+- IDE0055: Fix formatting
+- IDE0160: Use file-scoped namespace
+- IDE0005: Using directive is unnecessary
+- IDE0065: Prefer using directives to be placed inside the namespace
+- MSTEST0006: Avoid [ExpectedException]
+- CA1707: Identifiers should not contain underscores
+- CA1050: Declare types in namespaces
+- CS8600: Converting null literal or possible null value to non-nullable type
+- CS8604: Possible null reference argument